 1. Asa Philip Randolph (1889-1979)

 Born in Crescent City, FL.
-Moved to NYC a 22 years old.
+Moved to NYC at 22 years old.
 1915 Randolph started a political magazine called The Messenger which challenged labor policies, politics, black leadership, the war, and more.
 Randolph wanted to shift the narrative for laborers.
 So in 1925, the Brotherhood of Sleeping Car Porters, a union for Black railroad car workers, formed.
-Randolph’s work did not come easy, he was arrested, saw lynching’s, and was born 24 years after the Civil War Ended.
+Randolph’s work did not come easy, he was arrested, saw lynchings, and was born 24 years after the Civil War Ended.
 He influenced President Roosevelt to pass an Executive Order banning discrimination.
 By 1963, worked with Bayard Rustin to serve as a director for the March on Washington.

 2. Bayard Rustin (1910-1987)

 Born in West Chester, PA.
 As a young person wrote poetry, played sports, and even sit-ins.
 1936, Rustin joined the Young Communist League, but left early on.
 Worked closely with A. Philip Randolph to march for jobs and freedom to the U.S. government.
 Rustin was sadly beaten by Tennessee police for refusing to get off of a bus in 1942.
 1947 spent 22 days on CHAIN GANG, and published his experience.
-Active to end racial injustice in India, South Africa, and even advised Martin Luther King.
+He was active to end racial injustice in India, South Africa, and even advised Martin Luther King.
 Rustin stood for gay rights because he identified as a gay man during his lifetime.

 3. Fannie Lou Hamer (1917-1977)

 Born in Mississippi.
 At six years old, Hamer worked in the cotton fields.
 Early on, her father was a successful land owner but angry white citizens poisoned the animals.
 1962, Hamer and 17 others rented a bus to register to vote.
-Hamer’s group was denied and driver arrested.
+Hamer’s group was denied to register and arrested.
 Hamer worked as a sharecropper as an adult, and because she tried to vote, she was fired.
 1963, Hamer and SNCC started voter education training sessions.
 Group was arrested and Hamer had permanent kidney damage.
 1964, Hamer formed Mississippi Freedom Democratic Party challenging delegation of all-white members.
 Hamer was a voice for the oppressed, and was unafraid to use it for change.